Trinhdamere/plate_loader/README.md

-# plate_loader
+# Plate_loader
-Calculator to determine how many of each plate to but on a barbell.
+A calculator to determine how many of each plate to but on each side of the barbell.